Here are the top business, market, and economic stories you should be watching today in the UK, Europe, and abroad:

 What to expect in the US

-Futures were pointing to a higher open for US stocks on Wednesday.
+Futures were pointing to a lower open for US stocks on Thursday.